Etoposide (Toposar®, VePesid®, Etopophos®,VP-16)

 Your hair may become thin, brittle, or may fall out.
 This typically begins two to three weeks after treatment starts.
 This hair loss can be all body hair, including pubic, underarm, legs/arms, eyelashes, and nose hairs.
 The use of scarves, wigs, hats and hairpieces may help.
 Hair generally starts to regrow soon after treatment is completed.
 Remember your hair helps keep you warm in cold weather, so a hat is particularly important in cold weather or to protect you from the sun.

-Patients can have an allergic reaction to this medication.
-Signs of a reaction can include: chills, fever, increased heart rate, shortness of breath or difficulty breathing, or a decrease in blood pressure.
+- Allergic Reactions: Patients can have an allergic reaction to this medication.
+Signs of a reaction can include: swelling, chills, fever, increased heart rate, shortness of breath or difficulty breathing, or a decrease in blood pressure.
 If you notice any changes in how you feel during the infusion, let your nurse know immediately.
 The infusion will be slowed or stopped if this occurs.

 Sexual & Reproductive Concerns